jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 For debugging proposes you can use the `scope.asDataAttr()` function to set current scope to the tag and see it in the DOM-Tree.

-### Customize the Starting Point - Anchor you global Render Function
+### Customize the Starting Point - Anchor Your global Render Function

 As you already should know, you need to call the global `render` function once, in order to create an initial `RenderContext`: